wp-plugins/odude-date/readme.txt

 * Can mark some days as RED and other recorded events as GREEN color.
 * Ability to link particular event to the post page dynamically.
 * 100% Search Engine Friendly.
 (SEO)
-* Facebook meta tags maintained.
+* Facebook meta tags mentained.
 * Extra settings for sharing at Facebook.
 * Everything is based on shortcode.
 You can use it anywhere at your site.